SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 Member-run projects that are approved (by some democratic process) can post "calls for volunteers" via the member network, as well

 A key aspect would be ease of access, making it really easy to join and participate, for anybody with a phone and typical phone-usage skills....
+Non-web3 / non-crypto wallet front end interface